Coding-with-Callie/coding-with-callie-website/README.md

 ### Push code to GitHub
-* In your terminal check the status of your files before commiting
+* In your terminal check the status of your files before committing

       git status
-* Stage the files to be commited using the `git add` command
+* Stage the files to be committed using the `git add` command
     - To stage all changes

           git add .